Constructing the L2-Graph for Robust Subspace Learning and Subspace Clustering

 \section{Related Work}

-Over the past two decades, a number of graph-oriented algorithms have been proposed to address various problems, e.g., data clustering \cite{Luxburg2007}, dimension reduction~\cite{Yang2003}, and object tracking~\cite{Papadakis2011}.
-The key to these algorithms is the construction of a similarity graph to depict the relationship between data points.
-Hence, the performance of the algorithms largely depends on whether the graph can accurately determine the neighborhood of each data point, particularly when the data contain a lot of errors.
-Thus, eliminating the effects of errors to obtain a sparse similarity graph is a major challenge.
+Over the past two decades, a number of graph-based algorithms have been proposed with various applications such as feature extraction~\cite{He2005}, subspace clustering~\cite{Luxburg2007}, and object tracking~\cite{Papadakis2011}.
+The key to these algorithms is the construction of the similarity graph and the performance of the algorithms largely hinges on whether the graph can accurately determine the neighborhood of each data point, particularly when the data set contains errors.

-There are two ways to obtain a similarity graph, i.e., methods based on the pairwise distance and those that use reconstruction coefficients.
-The first scheme uses the distance between two points to measure their similarity.
-The distance between any two data points is independent from the other points, so the scheme is sensitive to noise and outliers.
-Alternatively, reconstruction coefficient-based similarity is datum adaptive.
-In other words, the similarity between two points may vary with the other data.
-This global property is beneficial to the robustness of such algorithms.
-Therefore, the second option has become increasingly popular, especially in high-dimensional data analysis.

-Locally Linear Embedding (LLE)~\cite{Roweis2000} was possibly the first work to construct a similarity graph using reconstruction coefficients.
-Specifically, the coefficient for each data point $\mathbf{y}_i$ can be calculated by solving
+There are two ways to build a similarity graph, i.e., the pairwise distance and the reconstruction coefficients.
+In the pairwise distance setting, one of the most popular metric is Euclidean distance with Heat Kernel, i.e.,